Berkman ﹥ block: Plot

-Barry (Bill Hader) hurries to the location of Moss's car while Fuches (Stephen Root) prepares to shoot a distracted Gene (Henry Winkler).
-Fuches is unable to do it and lowers the gun.
-As the police are approaching, he whispers something in Gene's ear and then flees the scene.
-Barry sees him running, which leads him to Gene, who has broken down in tears.
+Barry (Bill Hader) hurries to the location of Moss's car, but Fuches (Stephen Root) is unable to shoot Gene (Henry Winkler), so he whispers something in Gene's ear and flees.
+Barry sees him running and finds a distraught Gene.

 Both Barry and Gene are taken into custody.
 Loach's former partner, Mae Dunn (Sarah Burns), questions Barry and allows him to go.
-However, she informs him that Gene will remain in custody, as he is the prime suspect for Moss' murder.
+However, she informs him that Gene will remain in custody, as he is the prime suspect for Moss's murder.
 Barry sends a threatening message to Fuches before leaving the station.
-Meanwhile, Hank (Anthony Carrigan) and the Chechens have moved to Esther's monastery as their new base of operations and to prepare for their next move against the Bolivians and Burmese.
+Meanwhile, Hank (Anthony Carrigan), Mayrbek (Nikita Bogolyubov), and the Chechens have taken Esther's monastery and prepare to fight the Bolivians and Burmese.
 However, Hank is once again threatened by his family, who has sent his successor Batir to Los Angeles.
 He asks Barry for help but he refuses to cooperate with him again.
 Hank then finds Fuches in the monastery, who wants shelter.

 As Barry and the acting class prepare for their performance, Gene is questioned by Dunn but he fails to answer any of her questions and is taken into custody.
-When Barry calls, he is informed that Gene will be transferred to the county prison and that he can visit him the next day.
-He then calls Fuches to promise that he will kill him, while Fuches states that he could just surrender to the police to save Gene.
-Fuches then leaves the monastery to talk with the Bolivians and Burmese, effectively ending the feud between all three gangs and reconciling Hank with Cristobal (Michael Irby), although Esther (Patricia Fa'asua) is suspicious of Fuches' motives.
+When Barry finds out, he calls Fuches to promise that he will kill him, while Fuches states that he could just surrender to the police to save Gene.
+Fuches manages to reconcile all three gangs and Hank with Cristobal (Michael Irby), although Esther (Patricia Fa'asua) remains suspicious.